 (GM crops include certain varieties of: sugar beets, sugar cane is in field trials in the US.)

 Apple Cider Vinegar:

 Many people love to use ACV for their animals and now Washington has GM non-browning apples.
 (Sadness!)
 Again, back to the trusty apple trees – vinegar is essentially a free product for us and ACV is super easy to make (click here to see how!)
-We recently purchased Wickson and Golden Russet cider apples and have high hopes for further improving the taste of our cider!
+We are starting to enjoy the addition of Wickson and Golden Russet cider apples to our fall cider pressing!

 (GM crops include certain varieties of: apple – pear & grape in trials only)

 Oh, wait, we don’t have genetically modified water yet … DO WE?